Groene Hart

+Description

-The Groene Hart is characterised by its rural character which contrasts the urban areas around it.
-Agriculture, nature and recreation are the primary activities in the Groene Hart.
-Residents and urban visitors can often find rest and many green spaces.
-Mills, dikes and Dutch cows are the primary landmarks of this lowland area.
-Thanks to the various separated cycle paths in the Groene Hart, the area can very well be explored by bike.
-The Groene Hart is of major importance to consolidate the number of Dutch meadow birds.
+The Groene Hart has a rural character, which contrasts with the urban areas around it.
+Agriculture, nature, and recreation are the primary activities in the Groene Hart.
+Mills, dikes and Dutch cows are the primary sights of this lowland area.
+The Groene Hart is important Dutch bird habitat.
 The bird species black-tailed godwit, northern lapwing and Eurasian oystercatcher can all be found in the area.

 History

-Since the Dutch Golden Age there has been a ring of cities surrounding a green and open central area.
+Since the Dutch Golden Age, there has been a ring of cities surrounding this green and open central area.
 This area was given the nickname of "Groene Hart" by the middle of the twentieth century.
 The Groene Hart developed in the territory between the large cities in the Western Netherlands as an area of wet meadows and marshland.
-These wetlands were not suitable for building but instead were used for agriculture and peat production.
+These wetlands were not suitable for building, so they were used for agriculture and peat production.

 Geography

-The Groene Hart is a water-rich area, with bodies of water such as the Langeraarse Plassen, Nieuwkoopse Plassen, Reeuwijkse Plassen, Kagerplassen and Braassemermeer.
-In addition, rivers such as the Hollandse IJssel, Oude Rijn, Lek, Vlist, Loet, Rotte and Meije run through the area.
+The Groene Hart is a water-rich area, with bodies of water such as the Langeraarse Plassen, Nieuwkoopse Plassen, Reeuwijkse Plassen, Kagerplassen, and Braassemermeer.
+In addition, rivers such as the Hollandse IJssel, Oude Rijn, Lek, Vlist, Loet, Rotte, and Meije run through the area.

 One of the European footpaths runs through the area.
-In the Netherlands this is known as the Floris V-pad, part of the Dutch LAW 1-3 path.
-Also the Limes (former northern border of the Roman empire in The Netherlands) is one of the historical topics included in the Groene Hart.
+In the Netherlands it is known as the Floris V-pad, part of the Dutch LAW 1-3 path.
+The Limes, the former northern border of the Roman empire in The Netherlands, crosses the Groene Hart.

 Government policy

 A government policy was adopted in 2003 to preserve the Groene Hart.
 It allows for the larger cities on the edge of the Groene Hart to build limited amounts of housing.
 The government also limits the establishment of greenhouses and other types of commercial buildings within the area.

-The upcoming plan for the development of the Groene Hart includes four areas:
+The plan for the development of the Groene Hart includes four areas: